 They’re often called “the golden years” for good reason; growing older infuses in people wisdom from lessons learned throughout a lifetime, and the chance to relax from the frantic pace of young adulthood and take time to truly take pleasure in what matters most.

 Still, our older years can certainly be a time of added stress, for several reasons.
 Health problems can escalate in our later years.
 There is a greater possibility of grief from loss of friends and family as they age, bringing with it a reminder of one’s own mortality.
 Economic obstacles may also be an issue.

-So, how do you notice stress in your loved one, and more importantly, help them in dealing with stress?
+So, how do you notice stress in seniors, and more importantly, help them in dealing with stress?
 Look for these warning signs of stress in seniors:

 - Withdrawing socially

 - Loss of interest in formerly enjoyed experiences

 - A modification in eating and sleeping habits